 Another common scenario is the couple, alone or with children, who have lost their income and are dealing with the financial and emotional stresses of COVID-19.
 And yet, another stressful and sad situation is the millions of seniors in retirement homes, assisted living, and nursing care facilities that haven’t been allowed to see their families all these months.

 |Once again, we were walking on the long pathway from the sea.

 Then, of course, are the almost 1,000,000 people worldwide who’ve lost their lives to COVID-19 and the horrific loss for their loved ones.
 Over 33,000,000 have been tested positive worldwide.
 I have no doubt, every one of those people experienced a degree of stress in wondering if they’d become one of the death statistics.

 All the naysayers can say what they want about “conspiracy theories” about COVID-19 being a scam or a hoax.
 But the reality remains that almost 1,000,000 people have died from this pandemic.
 Ask those family members if they think the virus was a hoax.

 So when we look at our stress of being “stuck in a safe and clean environment” with food, although boring and repetitive, with our income intact and a roof over our heads, we have little to complain about.
 The loss of my sister and the concerns for our daughter-in-law has been at the forefront of stress-inducing during this time, along with the worry over family members’ health and well-being, especially those who’ve had COVID-19.

-We hope and pray for the health, safety, and well-being for you and your loved ones, as we all work our way through this outrageous time in our history.
+We hope and pray for the health, safety, and well-being of you and your loved ones as we all work our way through this outrageous time in our history.
 Once this has ended, may we all remember this time and appreciate our lives in times to come.